-At mile 24 the Guggenheim is one of the most recognizable sites in all of New York.
-The cylindrical building designed by Frank Lloyd Wright was conceived as a “temple of spirit”.
+At mile 24, the Guggenheim is one of the most recognizable sites in all of New York.
+The cylindrical building designed by Frank Lloyd Wright was conceived as a “temple of the spirit.”
 It hosts some of the world’s most beautiful modern art.

-Home to one of the best art collections in the world the MET is one of the largest museums in the world and located on Manhattan’s museum mile.
-At nearly 2 million square feet the building is nearly ¼ mile long.
-As you run past the museum look at the modern glass sides and back of the museum.
+Home to one of the best art collections in the world, the MET is one of the largest museums in the world and located on Manhattan’s museum mile.
+At nearly 2 million square feet, the building is roughly ¼ mile long.
+As you run past the museum, look at the modern glass sides and the back of the museum.

-Right as you round the final turn two iconic New York buildings are on the east side and south sides of the street.
-If you look up you can see the penthouse that sold for $54 million dollars.
-This 12,000 square foot apartment boasts 7 bedrooms and even a full recording studio.
-Near FAO Schwarz, the Apple store, and Central Park it is in the perfect location.
+Right as you round the final turn, two iconic New York buildings are on the east side and south sides of the street.
+If you look up, you can see the penthouse that sold for 54 million dollars.
+This 12,000 square foot apartment boasts seven bedrooms and even a full recording studio.
+Near FAO Schwarz, the Apple Store, and Central Park, it is in the perfect location.

 The Plaza Hotel has been a New York landmark since 1907.
-When it was built rooms went for $2.50 cents a night.
-Times have changed but the location and prestige of the hotel hasn’t.
-Now the Plaza is also known for its high end luxury condominiums that can go anywhere from $1.75-$59 million dollars.
+When it was built, rooms went for $2.50 cents a night.
+Times have changed, but the location and prestige of the hotel haven’t.
+Now the Plaza is also known for its high-end luxury condominiums that can go anywhere from $1.75-$59 million dollars.